• SUMMARY

 ▪ Senior Fellow at the Atlantic Council, a DC think-tank, focused on the philosophy of technology, plus ethics and policy in rapidly changing fields such as AI, data privacy, and cybersecurity.

-▪ Investor and co-founder at Polyverse, a startup that used unique and highly effective Moving Target Defense technologies to protect against cyberattacks, but has yet to gain sustainable business viability.
+▪ Investor and co-founder at Polyverse, a startup that used unique and highly effective cybersecurity technologies to protect against a range of threats, but has yet to gain sustainable business viability.

 ▪ Senior Director, Advanced Strategies and Research at Microsoft, driving long-term technology strategy, philosophy and policy in areas including cybersecurity, data, AI, and quantum computing.
 Formerly advisor to Bill Gates.